kavutsss/kavutsss/README.md

 ###  Hospital Patient Records Management System(Medrecord)
 A robust backend-driven web system designed to securely streamline medical record-keeping.
 - **Tech Stack:** Python, FastAPI, PostgreSQL, Docker
+* ** I aim to increase the number of projects in my repository by the end of the year, to gain insight into learning and becoming a better software engineer
 ##  Tech Stack & Tools

 **Languages & Frameworks:**